New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Conclusions

 \section{Conclusions}

-In this paper, we have analyzed the error probability of Spinal codes over both the BSC and the AWGN channel, and derived the new tight FER upper bounds.
-Based on the derived upper bounds, the improved transmission scheme is designed to further increase the code rate of Spinal codes.
-Furthermore, to solve the problem of large amount of computation in tentative decoding, the BD-M algorithm is proposed in this paper.
+This paper analyzed the error probability of Spinal codes over both the BSC and the AWGN channel and derived new upper bounds on the ML decoding error probability.
+Based on the derived upper bounds, the improved transmission scheme is designed to increase the code rate of Spinal codes further.
+Furthermore, to address the issue of decoding complexity, we prove that the decoding tree only changes partially during the dynamic transmission-decoding process.
+Inspired by this idea, we design a partial-tree-updating BD-M algorithm, which matches the TITT scheme perfectly.

 The work in this paper may also stimulate further research interests and efforts in related topics.
-The derived tight FER upper bounds can provide theoretical support and guidance for design of high-efficiency coding-associated techniques, such as unequal error protection and concatenation with outer codes.
-Besides, the general idea of the bubble decoding-based BD-M decoding algorithm may also be used to further improve the decoding efficiency of other decoding algorithms in the literature, such as FSD with memory and BBD with memory.
+The derived upper bounds can provide theoretical support and guidance for designing other high-efficiency coding-associated techniques, such as unequal error protection and concatenation with outer codes.
+In addition, the idea of partial-tree-updating decoding also provides a framework to further improve the decoding efficiency of other state-of-the-art decoding algorithms in the literature.
+For example, the FSD with memory and the SFD with memory algorithms may also be invented.

 \appendices